 - Identify partners to meet these gaps – define why they will be involved, what they will be committing to and how much funding they will bring to the project.

 - Explain how the partnership will be managed – consultation, partnership contract, reporting systems, meetings and so on.

 - Be clear, concise and don’t repeat yourself.

-- Follow application guidance closely as, for example, expanding text boxes or using the wrong font can make an application ineligible.
+- Follow application guidance closely - expanding text boxes or using the wrong font, for example, can make an application ineligible.

 - Respond to the criteria, not necessarily the question.

 - Make sure you understand the difference between 'outputs' and 'outcomes' as funders will want your outcomes to clearly link to their objectives or criteria.